renierr/heresphere-server/README.md

 * Mac Users - Follow the instructions below on running the Python server from source.
 * Linux Users - Follow the instructions below on running the Python server from source.

+### pre requirements
+You need to have ffmpeg and ffprobe installed and callable via path.

 # User Guide

 ## Step 1 - Setting the Link Server address